epi052/recon-pipeline/docs/overview/scheduler.rst

 =================

 The backbone of this pipeline is spotify's `luigi <https://github.com/spotify/luigi>`_ batch process management framework.
 Luigi uses the concept of a scheduler in order to manage task execution.
-Two types of scheduler are available, a local scheduler and a central scheduler.
+Two types of scheduler are available, a **local** scheduler and a **central** scheduler.
 The local scheduler is useful for development and debugging while the central scheduler provides the following two benefits:

 - Make sure two instances of the same task are not running simultaneously
-- Provide visualization of everything that’s going on
+- Provide :ref:`visualization <visualization-ref-label>` of everything that’s going on

 While in the ``recon-pipeline`` shell, running ``install luigi-service`` will copy the ``luigid.service`` file provided in the repo to its appropriate systemd location and start/enable the service.
 The result is that the